 That time of the year is back – yep, it’s hurricane season again.
 If you are new to our area you may not be familiar with hurricane preparedness.
-The team at Quick Name has a few suggestions to help you get your garage door ready for the next storm coming through your area.
+The team at 1st Rate Garage Doors has a few suggestions to help you get your garage door ready for the next storm coming through your area.

 Remember how your mother used to say ‘Prepare for the worst, pray for the best’?
 Being prepared for a hurricane can make a big difference, so let’s take a look at what you can do to be ready for it.

 Why is Wind Resistance Capacity Important?